 The grounds for football, hockey, cricket and rugby matches, and grass tennis courts, are shared with Selwyn College, an eight minute cycle ride from the main College site.
 Closer to King's, there are netball, basketball, squash and hard tennis courts, as well as plenty of grass for informal frisbee or quick kick-abouts.
 You'll find yourself playing in other places too as matches can be hosted by different colleges, but all sports grounds are a short bike ride away at most.

-King's houses a small multi-gym and a rowing machine room, as well as a pool table, canoes and kayaks, five punts, table tennis tables, and a croquet lawn.
+King's has a multi-gym called The Vault in Bene't Street Hostel just around the corner from the main site of College.
+The Vault opened in October 2013 and is very popular and convenient for students (see pictures).
+King's also has a freeweights room, as well as a pool table, a large set of canoes and kayaks, five punts, table tennis tables, and a croquet lawn.
 Volleyball, water polo, zumba and yoga are also available.

 As a central College, King's couldn't be better situated for further facilities in the University and the city.
 Chris is pictured left on the climbing wall at Kelsey Kerridge Sports Centre, which is about ten minutes' walk from King's.
 There you'll also find the local swimming pool and the University cricket and tennis grounds.

 The same distance south of King's, the badminton teams play in the Leys School sports hall, while to the west, you'll find the University hockey ground and athletics track, and the new University Sports Centre is on the West Cambridge Site.
 The Sports Centre has a large Sports Hall, a strength and conditioning room, and a multi-purpose room for martial arts, gymnastics and dance, yoga and spinning.

 If you're a jogger, central Cambridge is a beautiful place to run, but you can also be running by fields or alongside the river five minutes into your run from the College if you prefer.